U.S. History Lesson Plans and Resources

 War on Poverty: How far Have We Come?

-research the nature of poverty during the 1960’s, as well as the current poverty and unemployment levels.
+A lesson plan in which students research the nature of poverty during the 1960’s, as well as the current poverty and unemployment levels.

 Vietnam War Lesson Plans